 First, I want to note an important point at the very beginning of this account.

 Jesus was leaving Judea to return to Galilee.
 The text states in verse 4, “Now he had to go through Samaria”.
 The original language meant it was “necessary” to go through Samaria.
-But Samaria was not the only route, nor the usual route for Jews travelling that way.
+But Samaria was not the only route, nor the usual route for Jews traveling that way.
 In fact, Jews typically went around Samaria, to avoid any contact with Samaritans (huge, huge feud/hatred between Jews and Samaritans).
 Yet, Jesus found it necessary to go through Samaria.
 And in doing so, He encountered a woman who desperately needed to meet Him.

 No encounter with Jesus is accidental.